exactly-once/workshop/model-checking/README.md

     goto MainLoop;
 end macro;
 ```
+ * Split `UpdateDbAndSend` lable back to two separate labels.

- * Change specification in the `UpdateDb` and `Send` lables to model the fact that the failure can happen at most `MaxFailures` times.
+ * Change specification in the `UpdateDb` and `Send` and `AckInMsg` labels to model the fact that the failure can happen at most `MaxFailures` times.
 E.g:

 ```tla+
 UpdateDb: